 In addition to feeling discomfort, infants with heartburn may fail to gain weight properly.
 Sores can form in the esophagus from the constant backing up of acid.
-If not treated, GERD can lead to narrowing of the esophagus or abnormal cells in the lining of the esophagus (a condition called Barrett's esophagus).
-Bleeding in the esophagus and breathing problems are other complications.
+If not treated, GERD can lead to narrowing of the esophagus or abnormal cells in the lining of the esophagus, breathing problems and feeding issues are other complications.